Integration with External Applications

 Squid documentation: http://www.squid-cache.org/Doc/.

-HTTP proxy server which can perform anti-virus scans
+HTTP proxy server that can perform anti-virus scans

 HAVP